mcandre/unmake/PARSING.md

 Rule declarations generally require at least one of the following: A prerequisite, an inline command, and/or an indented command.

-Rules intentionally reset to empty, should generally feature a trailing semicolon (`test:;`).
+Rules intentionally set to empty, should generally feature a trailing semicolon (`test:;`).

 Ancient makefiles once used a convention of an empty prerequisite, in order to force make to freshly rebuild other targets.
 However, modern make enjoys the standard `.PHONY` special target for this.